OpenTreeOfLife/reference-taxonomy/doc/maintenance/errors.md

 The meaning now sounds similar to _incertae sedis_, so adding 'unassigned' to incertae_sedisRegex in Taxonomy.java as another way to express _incertae sedis_.

+### Bad interaction between id= and synonym_of

+    ** gbif-11 seemed to accept synonym_of(taxon('None', id=8101279), taxon('Rotalia', 'Foraminifera'), synonym, otc:50), but we couldn't confirm

+Using ids in patches is generally a bad idea.
+In this case, there is a test following the patch to make sure that the patch got made, and it's failing because the taxon can't be found under the name used to find it before the patch.

+This is definitely a tangle.
+The two synonym patches are trying to get rid of redundant Rotalites records, converging on a single right one.
+There is a list of these Rotalites records in the comments, but they're obsolete.

+As I remember, this patch is important, because without it, these records act as magnets for alignments of other sources later on.

+I checked id 8101279 (Rotalites Lamarck, 1801) on the GBIF web site, and it seems has been removed, but it is still in the dump we're using, so we need to deal with it somehow.

+GBIF currently has a foram 8829867 with no authority.
+Hmm.
+See name-research.txt for an inventory.

+This may be a case where the v3 patch language is not precise enough to do the trick.
+That's not inherent in v3.
+My repair here is to revert to the v2 language and do the repair at a low level.

+    rotalia = gbif.taxon('Rotalia', 'Foraminifera')
+    foram = gbif.taxon('Foraminifera')
+    for taxon in gbif.lookup('Rotalites'):
+        if taxon.name == 'Rotalites' and taxon.descendsFrom(foram):
+            rotalia.absorb(node, 'proparte synonym', otc(49))
+    # Blow away distracting synonym
+    foram.notCalled('Rotalites')

+Ugly, but I don't see how else to do it given that there are multiple GBIF records that are difficult to distinguish, and with volatile record ids and placement.

 ## Testing